Judge sides with psychiatrists who alleged wrongful firing

 “They were not actually asking at-will employees to resign en mass,” he continued.
 “Rather, they were asking employees to offer up their job to the new administration’s express approval on a basis left unclear, but with suggestive political underpinnings.”

 The case was brought against Dunleavy, Babcock and the state.
 An email seeking comment from Michael Bruce Baylous, one of the attorneys listed as representing them, was not immediately returned.
-An email seeking comment was sent to Dunleavy’s office.
+Dunleavy spokesperson Jeff Turner referred a request for comment to the state Department of Law.
+Grace Lee, a department spokesperson, by email said the department was reviewing the order and considering its options.

 Babcock is no longer with the administration.